istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 sleep.legacy to httpbin.bar: 200
 {{< /text >}}

-If you can't migrate all your services to Istio (injecting Envoy sidecar), you have to stay at `PERMISSIVE` mode.
+If you can't migrate all your services to Istio (i.e., inject Envoy sidecar in all of them), you will need to continue to use `PERMISSIVE` mode.
 However, when configured with `PERMISSIVE` mode, no authentication or authorization checks will be performed for plaintext traffic by default.
 We recommend you use [Istio Authorization](/docs/tasks/security/authorization/authz-http/) to configure different paths with different authorization policies.

-## Lock down mutual TLS for entire mesh
+## Lock down mutual TLS for the entire mesh

 {{< text bash >}}
 $ kubectl apply -n istio-system -f - << EOF